jaekyu-sim/STN_Hand_Detection/README.md

 # STN_Hand_Detection

-I tried capturing roi of hand in person image.(Single person image)
+I tried capturing roi of hand in person image(Single person image) with CMU Hand Pose Estimation Dataset.

 To make roi of hand, I use Spatial Transform Networks and add condition vector that 1 when hand is left and 0 when hand is right.